-The purpose of this policy is to protect the privacy and safety of persons and property on campus by regulating and controlling the use of electronic (video and audio) surveillance systems.
+The purpose of this policy is to protect the safety and privacy of persons and property on campus by regulating and controlling the use of electronic (video and audio) surveillance systems.
 The policy requires that all new installations and upgrades of surveillance systems at CSU be reviewed by the Security Technology Committee to assure that they meet certain requirements for placement, installation, use, data viewing and storage, secure access, and (where appropriate) centralized monitoring.
 These measures are necessary to help avoid incompatibility of systems, reduce exposure to liability arising from the use of such systems, and assure appropriate respect for personal privacy.

 APPLICATION OF THIS POLICY

 This policy applies to all University units and employees involved in the design, installation, and use of electronic video surveillance systems and equipment, and anyone who requests or obtains access to recorded data from such systems.

 This policy does not apply to audio/video recording systems in use for purposes such as recording of live lectures or performances or for instructional purposes.
 This Policy also does not apply to the private use of video and audio equipment by persons who are not acting pursuant to their employment or agency relationship with the University, or under its direction and control.

 Electronic Surveillance: the use of any audio, video (including film camera) or combined audio/video device or equipment with the capacity to capture, record, and/or transmit sounds or images of places, things, and activities occurring in University-owned or controlled spaces for surveillance purposes.

 Electronic Surveillance System (ESS): A system consisting of electronic devices such as cameras, microphones, and recording systems, the data from which is transmitted and/or controlled remotely via a direct or network connection, and which is designed or used for the purposes of electronic surveillance.